llSourcell/Robotic_Manipulation/README.rst

-Robotics Manipulation======
+Robotics Manipulation

-This is the code for video on Youtube by Siraj Raval - https://youtu.be/mCI-f71MAvY Credits for this code go to Ianus - https://github.com/lanius/tinyik If you want the 3D Simulation, you'll need to use the javascript version here - https://github.com/glumb/kinematics
+This is the code for video on Youtube by Siraj Raval - https://youtu.be/mCI-f71MAvY .
+Credits for this code go to Ianus - https://github.com/lanius/tinyik .
+If you want the 3D Simulation, you'll need to use the javascript version here - https://github.com/glumb/kinematics .

 Tinyik is a simple and naive inverse kinematics solver.